Firecat907/Firecat907/README.md

 - 👋 Hi, I’m @Firecat907
 - 👀 I’m interested in web and app development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on a Minecraft Bedrock hacked client
+- 💞️ I’m looking to collaborate on a Minecraft Bedrock legit client
-- 📫 Reach out on Discord: Firecat907
 - 😄 Pronouns: cat/he/him
-- ⚡ Fun fact: skibidi rizz
+- ⚡ Fun fact: Meow

 <!---
 Firecat907/Firecat907 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.